heyitsk/backend_expressjs/notes.md

 ```js
             const token = jwt.sign({_id:user._id},"asdasd1asdasdasd#")
 ```
 there are 3 parameters, 1st is the thing you want to hide inside the token, 2nd is the secret or privtae key which only u will know and the third are thr options used like expires in etc.
+you can set timer for both cookies and tokens in which they will expire